mhardcastle/lotss-catalogue/lgz_create/README-zooniverse.txt

 To make a single image set:

-python $LGZPATH/lgz_create/make_overlays.py file.fits xxxx yyyy
+python $LGZPATH/lgz_create/make_overlays.py file.fits xxxx

-where xxxx is the number of the image from file.fits or file-list.txt and optionally yyyy is the number of the last image.
-If yyyy is set, the code loops over all numbers between xxxx and yyyy.
+where xxxx is the number of the image from file.fits or file-list.txt .

 To make all the images when you have lots of them, use a job: